excalidraw/excalidraw-blog/content/blog/one-year-of-excalidraw/index.md

 ### Commits

 We have over [100 contributors](https://github.com/excalidraw/excalidraw/graphs/contributors) that help us ship almost daily fixes, improvements, and new features right to production.
-Using tools and services like [Vercel](https://vercel.com/), [Dependabot](https://github.blog/2020-06-01-keep-all-your-packages-up-to-date-with-dependabot/), [Crowdin](https://crowdin.com/project/excalidraw) we can to smooth this process out, or even completely automate it.
+Using tools and services like [Vercel](https://vercel.com/), [Dependabot](https://github.blog/2020-06-01-keep-all-your-packages-up-to-date-with-dependabot/), [Crowdin](https://crowdin.com/project/excalidraw) we can smooth this process out, or even completely automate it.

 https://excalidraw.com/#json=5581555745423360,ey-JjKwlVeZcWNtx_m823A